astuder/SwarmTile/README.md

 # Known Issues

+## Receiving of messages is unverified (#5)

+We weren't able to verify receiving of messages in the real world.
+Please let us know if you successfully used `readMessage()`.

+## Firmware version v1.1.0 is unverified (#4)

+We weren't able to verify this library against a Tile with firmware v1.1.0.
+Please let us know if you successfully used this library with that firmware version.

-## Wakeup immediately after Sleep
+## Wakeup immediately after Sleep (#3)

 The Tile takes a few seconds to enter sleep mode.
-Calling `Wakeup` to soon after `Sleep` may result in confusing error messages.
+Calling `wake()` to soon after `sleep()` may result in confusing error messages.

 To avoid this error, sleep for 20 seconds or longer.

-## DBXTOHIVEFULL
+## DBXTOHIVEFULL (#2)

-With Tile FW 1.0.0, the example code sometimes puts the Tile into a state where `sendMessage` returns with a `DBXTOHIVEFULL` error.
+With Tile FW 1.0.0, the example code sometimes puts the Tile into a state where `sendMessage()` returns with a `DBXTOHIVEFULL` error.

 To resolve this error send the following command to the Tile: `$RS dbinit*3d`